Lt. Governor Calls on Montanans to Honor International Human Rights Day Sunday, Dec. 10th

 Although many of the civil and political rights acknowledged in the UDHR mirror the guarantees of the U.S. and Montana Constitutions, others are more challenging for the United States.
 Articles 23 and 25, for example recognize the following rights:

-"Everyone who works has the right to just and favorable remuneration ensuring for himself and his family an existence worthy of human dignity, and supplemented, if necessary, by other means of social protection."
+"Everyone, without any discrimination, has the right to equal pay for equal work.""Everyone who works has the right to just and favorable remuneration ensuring for himself and his family an existence worthy of human dignity, and supplemented, if necessary, by other means of social protection."

 "Everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food, clothing, housing and medical care and necessary social services. . ."